-SOC-225 Social Diversity 3 0 3 Prerequisites: None
+SOC-225 Social Diversity 3 0 3

+Prerequisite es: None

+0 NI

 This course provides a comparison of diverse roles, interests, opportunities, contributions, and experiences in social life.
 Topics include race, ethnicity, gender, sexual orientation, class, and religion.
 Upon completion, students should be able to analyze how cultural and ethnic differences evolve and how they affect personality development, values, and tolerance.
 This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.